-Steven Andersen has published >35 papers in peer reviewed journals primarily within the field of otology, surgical simulation, technical skills training, virtual reality simulation, cognitive load, and immersive simulation.
+Steven Andersen has published 41 papers in peer-reviewed journals (24 as first author and 14 as last author), primarily within the field of otology, surgical simulation, technical skills training, virtual reality simulation, cognitive load, and immersive simulation.
+In addition, several commentaries, an editorial, book chapter, and dissection manuals.

 PURPOSE: Ultra-high-fidelity (UHF) graphics in virtual reality (VR) simulation might improve surgical skill acquisition in temporal bone training.
 This study aims to compare UHF VR simulation training with conventional, screen-based VR simulation training (cVR) with respect to performance and cognitive load (CL).